 When you open a post that was found by your search, you can find where your specific word or word combination appears by using your computer’s search function (eg., on a computer running Microsoft Windows, Control ‘F’ will allow you to search the post (as well as anything else in the active screen)).

-Restrict searches to particular tags and/or categories by using the dropdown selectors.
+Restrict searches to particular tags, categories and/or author tags by using the dropdown selectors.

 - Eg., if you choose the tag Advocacy, the search will only be conducted within posts that have that tag assigned to them.